Cost of LivingUpdated May 2026

 Premium / No-Compromise

-Rent Prices costs in Round Rock have been relatively stable over the past 12-24 months.
-The primary drivers in Round Rock: stabilizing supply chains, increased competition among providers, and moderate demand growth.
+Rent Prices in Round Rock have been trending upward over the past 12-24 months.
+The primary drivers in Round Rock: rising labor costs (minimum wage increases and competition for skilled workers), supply chain normalization still adding 5-8% to material costs, and strong demand from population growth.
 Looking ahead, Round Rock's demographic stability should keep costs predictable, though national factors like interest rates and regulatory changes could shift the picture.

 The Bottom Line